soundscape-community/soundscape/docs/Manual.md

 ## Overview

 [Soundscape Community](https://apps.apple.com/us/app/soundscape-community/id6449701760) is an IOS app on the app store [[Website](https://soundscape.services/)].
-Abandoned by Microsoft, Sounscape Community aims to pick up where Microsoft left off and develop the app further.
+Abandoned by Microsoft, Soundscape Community aims to pick up where Microsoft left off and develop the app further.

 ## Purpose